 PHC 6089 – Public Health Computing (3) – Formerly PHC6055, PHC6080, PHC6081

-This is a three credit course which covers using SAS and R to manage and analyze public health data.
-Students will learn how to import, modify, visualize and perform common analyses of public health data using SAS and R. Syllabus
+This is a three-credit course that covers using SAS and R to manage and analyze public health data.
+Students will learn how to import, modify, visualize, and perform common analyses of public health data using SAS and R. Syllabus